dask/distributed/docs/source/worker.rst

 Halt worker threads
 ~~~~~~~~~~~~~~~~~~~

-At 80% load the worker's thread pool will stop accepting new tasks.
+At 80% load, the worker's thread pool will stop accepting new tasks.
 This
 gives time for the write-to-disk functionality to take effect even in the face
 of rapidly accumulating data.